JasperD-UGent/personalised-word-difficulty-classifier/README.md

 **NOTE**: If you want to train the classifier on a GPU, please consult [TensorFlow's dedicated web page](https://www.tensorflow.org/install/pip) to install the correct version for your device and CUDA architecture.

 Secondly, [download](https://zenodo.org/records/3255001) the pretrained fastText embeddings used by the classifier (see also corresponding [GitHub repository](https://github.com/BotCenter/spanishWordEmbeddings) for more details).
-For the classifier presented in [anonymous_reference], the L model was used.
+For the classifier presented in Degraeuwe (2025), the L model was used.

 Thirdly, the original LexComSpaL2 data as well as the "word-family enriched" version of the dataset need to be downloaded.
-The original data can be retrieved by cloning the corresponding GitHub repository from the command line as follows (note that the data need to be saved into the `input_v1/LexComSpaL2` folder):
+Both dataset versions can be retrieved by cloning the corresponding GitHub repository from the command line as follows (note that the data need to be saved into the `input_v1/LexComSpaL2` folder):

 ```shell
 $ git clone https://github.com/JasperD-UGent/LexComSpaL2.git input_v1/LexComSpaL2
 ```

-The enriched version of LexComSpaL2 needs to be downloaded manually from the corresponding [anonymous GitHub repository](https://anonymous.4open.science/r/LexComSpaL2-enriched-word-families-101F) and stored in `input_v1/LexComSpaL2_enriched`.
-Upon acceptance of the BEA paper (which has hitherto been referred to as "[anonymous_reference]"), this part of the read me will be replaced by a `git clone` command.

 ## Base classifier